 As one of my students said, we are meat sacks, just watery cells traipsing around and hosting many, many microscopic beings.
 The flora and fauna of your intestines might have more to do with your mood and mental acuity than any intrinsic nature you think you have.
 The mere fact that this flesh can balance so much weight on two small surfaces and then propel these limbs through space is almost a miracle.

 When I lived in Switzerland and studied so much phenomenology I was predisposed to have a very physical experience of the sublime.
 I couldn’t figure out, thanks for nothing Kant, if it was pulling me out of my body or putting me back in my body.
 I rode my bike to the top of Le Salève on a cold day, through dark fog, desperate to move and see some light or blue sky.
 It’s a long ridge, not really a mountain, and a curving road, very small, wanders along the top of it.
 As I rode along in the freezing damp mist which muffled everything, occasionally, for just a few meters, my pedaling would take me to a slight rise in the road and I would see the blue sky and a white blanket.
 But then the breeze and the tarmac would turn and my airplane view was gone and it was just me, dripping wet with condensation, lost in cold cloud.
 I couldn’t control or anticipate the breaks in fog.
 I had no idea where I was going and jacked up on all of that philosophy I felt, this is it, this is that inarticulable experience of the sublime.
-My words can’t do just to the feelings that my imagination and body experienced.
+My words can’t do justice to the feelings that my imagination and body experienced.
 I delighted in the greatness of the world and the infinite tininess of my self moving at the border of sky and land.
 I was nothing and yet there I was, still feeling my hot breath, my damp sweater arms, my ability to move through space.

 Here is a little taste of Kant: Hence it must be the aesthetic estimation of magnitude in which we get at once a feeling of the effort towards a comprehension that exceeds the faculty of imagination for mentally grasping the progressive apprehension in a whole of intuition, and, with it, a perception of the inadequacy of this faculty, which has no bounds to its progress, for taking in and using for the estimation of magnitude a fundamental measure that understanding could turn to account without the least trouble.